 The detection of high prevalence of contaminant-associated liver disease (a condition known as centrotubular hydropic vacuolation, or CHV) in winter flounder (Pseudopleuronectes americanus) from Boston Harbor in the late 1980s was one of the findings that contributed to the concern about the ecological health of the Harbor.
-In 1987, over 75% of flounder collected in Boston Harbor showed evidence of CHV, and in 1988 12% of the fish contained liver tumors, also associated with exposure to contaminants (Moore et al. 1996).
+Up to 77% of flounder collected in Boston Harbor showed evidence of CHV and up to 12% of the fish contained liver tumors, also associated with exposure to contaminants (Moore et al. 1996).

 Following the design of the MWRA Deer Island Treatment Plant and the siting of the Massachusetts Bay outfall, concerns were raised that flounder in Massachusetts Bay exposed to the relocated effluent discharge might, over time, show substantially increased prevalence of these contaminant-associated lesions.
 Therefore, a long-term monitoring program for winter flounder was established (MWRA 1991).
 The goals of this program are to provide data that can be used to assess potential impacts to winter flounder in the vicinity of the outfall and to track the expected long-term improvements in flounder health in Boston Harbor.
 Resident flounder have been collected from near the outfall and from sites in Boston Harbor and Massachusetts Bay (hereafter: Boston Harbor and the Bay) since 1991.
-Measured parameters for flounder include: length, weight, age, biological condition, the presence of external or internal disease; and every third year since 2003, concentrations of inorganic and organic contaminants in body tissues (Contaminant monitoring results in Nestler et al. 2016; results of the latest monitoring undertaken in 2018 and 2021, report in progress).
+Measured parameters for flounder include length, weight, age, biological condition, the presence of external or internal disease; and every third year since 2003, concentrations of inorganic and organic contaminants in body tissues (Nestler et al. 2016, Madray and Nestler 2023).
 Flounder morphology and histopathology remain on an annual schedule.
 A summary of this and earlier studies was published by Moore et al. (2018).

-This report presents morphology and histopathology results for the 2022 winter flounder survey.
+This report presents morphology and histopathology results for the 2023 winter flounder survey.
 The scope of the report is focused on assessing changes to flounder condition that may have resulted from the relocation of the outfall discharge.
-The 2022 data represent the twenty-second consecutive year of winter flounder monitoring since the start-up of the Massachusetts Bay outfall in September 2000, and the thirty-second year since the program began.
+The 2023 data represent the twenty-third consecutive year of winter flounder monitoring since the start-up of the Massachusetts Bay outfall in September 2000, and the thirty-third year since the program began.
 A summary of the survey and laboratory methods used for winter flounder monitoring is provided in Section 2.
-The results of monitoring data from the survey conducted during 2022, along with comparisons to historical flounder data, are presented in Section 3.
-Finally, conclusions drawn from the 2022 results and historical trends are summarized in Section 4.
+The results of monitoring data from the survey conducted during 2023, along with comparisons to historical flounder data, are presented in Section 3.
+Finally, conclusions drawn from the 2023 results and historical trends are summarized in Section 4.
 By comparing values with established thresholds and evaluating trends over time, these flounder data are used to ensure that discharge of effluent into the Bay does not result in measured adverse impacts to winter flounder, and, by proxy, other similar species.